Board Member Biographies

 Dr. Robert W. Radtke, President & CEO (Ex-Officio)

-Dr. Robert W. Radtke has served as President & CEO of Episcopal Relief & Development since 2005.
-Prior to that, he served in various senior-level posts at the Asia Society.
+Dr. Radtke has served as President & CEO of Episcopal Relief & Development since 2005.
+Prior to that he served in various senior-level posts at the Asia Society.

-Dr. Radtke provides strategic leadership to the agency’s programs in nearly 35 countries across Africa, Latin America and Asia, as well as the United States.
+Rob provides strategic leadership to the agency’s programs in over 40 countries serving more than 4 million people across Africa, Latin America, the Caribbean and Asia, as well as the United States.

-In his role as President & CEO, Dr. Radtke has overseen a number of major initiatives, including NetsforLife®, the agency’s award-winning, flagship malaria prevention program, which to date has reached 47 million people in 17 African countries; and the US Disaster Preparedness and Response Program, which helps Episcopal dioceses, congregations and other church institutions to both prepare for and respond to disasters in their local communities.
+In his role as President & CEO, Rob has overseen a number of major initiatives, including Moments That Matter®, Episcopal Relief & Development’s flagship Early Childhood Development program which focuses on the critical 0-3 ages when the quality of nurturing care and children receive can affect them for the rest of their lives; and the US Disaster Preparedness and Response Program, which helps Episcopal dioceses, congregations and other church institutions to both prepare for and respond to disasters in their local communities.

 Matt Silva (Province VII)